 Do you see a breaker in the OFF or TRIPPED position?
 When this happens, most breakers will set to the middle position marked in orange.
 This will tell you whether the breaker has tripped.

-If the issue isn't a tripped breaker, consider other possible culprits of power outages.
+If the issue isn't a tripped circuit breaker, consider other possible culprits of power outages.

-What to Do if a Tripped Circuit Breaker Is Causing Electrical Problems
+What to Do if You Have a Tripped Circuit Breaker

-While you can fix the problem in the short term by simply turning the tripped circuit breaker off and back on, it's best to find out what's causing the trip in the first place.
+While you can temporarily fix the problem by simply turning the tripped circuit breaker off and back on, it's best to find out what's causing the trip in the first place.

 Need some help?
-Connect with a Remote Assist expert to figure out what might be overloading your circuit panel, so you're not constantly having to reset the circuit breaker.
+Connect with a Remote Assist expert to figure out what might be overloading your circuit panel, so you're not constantly dealing with tripped circuit breakers.

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.